motion-open-source/awesome-rubymotion/README.md

 * [MapKitWrapper](https://github.com/weibel/MapKitWrapper) - Make dealing with MapKit less painful for RubyMotion.
 * [Medic](https://github.com/ryanlntn/medic) - Is HealthKit's verbose and convoluted API driving you mad?
 Quick!
 You need a medic!
 * [motion-accessibility](https://github.com/austinseraphin/motion-accessibility) - Making accessibility accessible.
 RubyMotion Wrappers around the UIAccessibility protocols.
 Easily interact with Apple's impressive array of assistive technologies, including VoiceOver.
-* [Vendor](https://github.com/holgersindbaek/Vendor) - A RubyMotion StoreKit Wrapper that allows you to buy, restore and get product info on your in app purchases and subscriptions.
+* [Vendor](https://github.com/holgersindbaek/Vendor) - RubyMotion StoreKit Wrapper that allows you to buy, restore and get product info on your in app purchases and subscriptions.
-* [motion-addressbook](https://github.com/alexrothenberg/motion-addressbook) - A RubyMotion wrapper around the iOS & OS X Address Book frameworks.
+* [motion-addressbook](https://github.com/alexrothenberg/motion-addressbook) - RubyMotion wrapper around the iOS & OS X Address Book frameworks.
-* [Helu](https://github.com/ivanacostarubio/helu) - A RubyMotion wrapper for the Store Kit Framework
+* [Helu](https://github.com/ivanacostarubio/helu) - RubyMotion wrapper for the Store Kit Framework
 * [motion-speech](https://github.com/macfanatic/motion-speech) - Easy text-to-speech wrapper for AVSpeechSynthesizer in iOS 7.
 * [motion-keychain](https://github.com/IconoclastLabs/motion-keychain) - The motion-keychain gem is a simple wrapper for Keychain on iOS and OS X. Makes using Keychain APIs as easy as NSUserDefaults.
 * [motion-settings-bundle](https://github.com/qrush/motion-settings-bundle) - Create a Settings.bundle for your RubyMotion app